top of page

 Healing and Moving Forward

-Nine months after my divorce, I danced for Bollywood Night at the Charleston Coliseum and Convention Center.
+Nine months after my divorce, after my hip pain was gone, Jim Wallace and I performed two dances at the Bollywood fundraiser put on by the local Indian community.
+We performed Latin-style dance moves to a song from an Indian movie and to a Western pop song in front of about 900 people on a lighted stage at what then was the Charleston Civic Center.
 I was perfectly healthy again in body, mind and spirit.
 I had a wonderful time, dancing as if no one was watching.
 I felt great joy in being graceful like the swan I always wanted to be.

 Other Dance Opportunities

-Along with being a ballroom and Latin dance instructor, I update the Charleston WV Dance Facebook page, giving our dance community a place on the internet to find what dances are being held in our area.
-I also use this page to inform out-of-town guests where they can dance when they visit our town.
+Along with being a ballroom and Latin dance instructor, I continually update the Charleston WV Dance Facebook page I created to provide our dance community with a place on the internet to find what dances are being held in our area.
+It also informs out-of-town guests where they can dance when they visit our town.

 I am so thankful that I found dance.
 Dancing fuels my soul.
 When I dance, it’s like a form of heaven on earth.
-It feels as though nothing is out there, except freedom and lighthearted dancing.
+It feels as though nothing, except freedom and lighthearted dancing, exists.
 It’s as if I am floating across the floor and using brain cells that fire only when I am being creative.
-It seems as though I am in another world, full of grace and joy.
+I am transported to another world, full of grace and joy.

-In conclusion, I want to emphasize that life doesn’t have to be perfect to be wonderful.
-We all just take one step at a time on the path placed in front of us, knowing there is something wonderful, as well as mysterious, beyond.
+However, I want to emphasize that life doesn’t have to be perfect to be wonderful.
+We all must just take one step at a time on the path placed in front of us, knowing something wonderful, as well as mysterious, lies beyond.

 A Secret

-And since you’ve read this far in my story, I trust you enough to tell you a secret.
-My life had another circle.
+And since you’ve read this far in my story, I trust you enough to tell you a secret about another stage of increased growth in faith in my life.
 In 1982, I had a small “fender-bender” car accident.
-Two years later, we were sued.
+Two years later, my then-husband and I were sued.
 The lawsuit lasted three years, and by the end of the second year of the lawsuit, I was depressed and exhausted.
 I didn’t feel as though I had the strength to go on in life.
 My friends helped me, and once again, I connected to God in a deep and personal way.
 I put into practice what my mom taught me earlier – to see life’s events with gratitude and to wait for the dark night of my soul to pass, forgiving always.
 I eventually found peace amidst what felt like being spun around and not knowing what direction to take.
 There is an eye in the center of a hurricane, a silver lining in every storm.

 At the young age of 33, during the lawsuit, I learned how to be the center in the wheel of my family.
-After suffering for a while because I didn’t want what I had – I didn’t want the threats and fear that accompanied the lawsuit – I rose out of the stinky muck of my own thoughts and became the stable one in our family.
+After suffering for a while because I didn’t want the threats and fear that accompanied the lawsuit, I rose out of the stinky muck of my own thoughts and became the stable one in our family.
 In this vision I had of my life, my family members were like the spokes of the wheel.
-As long as I kept myself stable and connected to the axle and source of power, everyone else was all right no matter how bumpy the ride.
+If I kept myself stable and connected to the axle – the source of power – everyone else was all right no matter how bumpy the ride.

-The process that I used to save my life from depression and provide a stable environment for my children involved discovering my “whole brain” and what all was built into it as resources that I could use.
-My left brain could not even think a positive thought, but my right brain could sing songs.
+The process I used to save my life from depression and provide a stable environment for my children involved discovering my “whole brain” and all that was built into it as resources I could use.
+Although my left brain could not even think positively, my right brain could sing songs.
 I started to “sing a new song unto the Lord.”
 In other words, I sang my prayers.
 I had discovered this earlier in my life – that a part of me could experience gratitude and joy amid difficulty.
 The new revelation was that it was the right side of my brain doing this for me.

-After being able to rest through singing and gentle movement, the left side of my brain, the analytical side, came up with a plan.
-I wrote out my prayer on an index card, and I put this index card on a shelf in my kitchen that I named, “God’s Shelf.”
-Since the left brain is time oriented, I allowed myself only 15 to 30 minutes a day to look at this card and wrestle with all my fears and conscious thoughts about the lawsuit.
+After being able to rest through singing and gentle movement, the left side of my brain, the analytical side, developed a plan.
+I wrote out my prayer on an index card, which I put on a shelf in my kitchen that I named, “God’s Shelf.”
+Since the left brain is time oriented, I allowed myself only 15 to 30 minutes a day to look at this card and to pray for everyone involved to be joyful, happy and in love with themselves.
 Then, I would put the card away on God’s Shelf.
 I told my left brain that God was handling it, and I didn’t need to keep checking in on His ability to handle the situation.
 This basic plan worked!

 It wasn’t as if I became apathetic about my situation.
 I wasn’t like a parked car.
 I continued to move forward, keeping centered on the axle and source of power available to me.
-The ideas of what to do daily seemed to come from an area of my brain that is associated with the present moment.
-Bravery, courage, and enthusiasm seemed to rise up and propel me and my family forward.
+The ideas of what to do daily seemed to come from an area of my brain associated with the present moment.
+Bravery, courage, gumption and enthusiasm seemed to arise and propel me and my family forward.

 At the time of the lawsuit, I had only one young son.
 We looked for answers to questions such as: What do we like in our world?
 What good do we do as individuals and as a family?
 What can we be positive about?
 What are we grateful for?

-One of the results of asking these questions was that, instead of thinking that the people who were suing us were “taking” money, we were “giving” them money.
+One result of asking these questions was that, instead of thinking that the people who were suing us were “taking” money, we regarded it as “giving” them money.

 At the same time in my life, I learned all animals “shake” when they feel threatened.
 We added movement to our days together.
 I added large physical movements to the mix of various songs that I was singing, and voila, I was dancing.

 I have posted a video on how I overcame depression.
 I talked about some things I did to help myself.
 It was published on October 16, 2022.
-Here is the link: How I overcame depression.
-Some things I did to help myself.
 This is the link: https://youtu.be/httfFnOUzxA.

 Lovely Light Living Concepts

-These are the comforting ideas that I share on my Lovely Light Living YouTube channel.
+I share comforting ideas on my Lovely Light Living YouTube channel.
 I’ve learned how to engage the right side of my brain and stay in the present moment.
 To me, this is the process involved in “Seeking First the Kingdom of God.”
-I found it!
-It is on the right side of my brain!
+I found it on the right side of my brain!
 When I stay in the present moment, I can experience the peace that passes understanding, which gives me control over my story.
 I admire other people who are heroes and who stand in peace.
-It is a vision as well as goal of my life to find the peace of God and to be the hero of my own story.
+It is a vision, as well as goal of my life, to find the peace of God and to be the hero of my own story.

 In 2021, I discovered why my method of using both sides of my brain worked.
 Dr. Jill Bolte Taylor, PhD, addresses this type of thinking from a scientific perspective in her book, Whole Brain Living: The Anatomy of Choice and the Four Characters That Drive Our Life.
-She suggests a “brain huddle,” using all parts of our brain, which was the same process that I learned by trial and error.
+She suggests using a “brain huddle,” which engages all parts of our brain.
+That was the same process that I learned by trial and error.

-I am grateful that back when I was a young lady I learned to walk through time, thinking I was on a journey towards the peace of God, finding light on my pathway for each individual step.
+I am grateful that, when I was a young lady, I learned to walk through time, thinking I was on a journey towards the peace of God, finding light on my pathway for each individual step.
 The terrain might have been difficult, but even as a child with a silver tooth, I learned how to find strength for the journey.
-I've made many transitions in my life as I walked with the "Grace of God."
-Each test has made me stronger and has blessed me with more JOY.
+I’ve made many transitions in my life as I walked with the “Grace of God.”
+Each test has strengthened me and blessed me with more JOY.

-Now, no matter what’s going on outside as daily troubles, I can dance and make big movements with my body, the same way a child plays, as I move through life.
-I don’t have to feel “stuck” anymore, which seemed to come every time I looked back and stuffed down my emotions.
-During those times, I was hurting myself by holding on to a hurtful story.
-When I did some accounting, there was so much to be grateful for – much more grace than any small mistake I made or someone else made.
+Now, no matter daily troubles are going on outside, I can dance and make big movements with my body, the same way a child plays, while moving through life.
+I don’t have to feel “stuck” anymore, which previously occurred when I looked back and stuffed down my emotions.
+During those times, I hurt myself by holding on to a hurtful story.
+When I did some accounting, I found I had so much to be grateful for – much more grace than any small mistake I or someone else made.
 The lessons I learned have made me feel content.
 I am grateful, and I like “blooming where I’m planted.”
-I've gone through harsh and trying winters and emerged in the spring with more vitality and color.
+I've gone through harsh and trying winters, emerging in the spring with more vitality and color.
 These lovely concepts about life all came about by finding the “Grace of God” and using my whole brain to live abundantly.

-Even knowing these concepts, it’s been an act of faith to just keep on walking, skipping and dancing.
-Sometimes, softening my gaze helped me see peace rather than focusing so hard on all the details.
-As someone said, “Life isn’t about waiting for the storm to pass.
-It’s about learning to dance in the rain."
-Sometimes, we just need to go on dancing no matter how we feel or what the circumstances are.
+Even though I know these concepts, it’s been an act of faith to just keep on walking, skipping and dancing.
+Sometimes, softening my gaze helps me see peace rather than focusing so hard on all the details.
+As author and motivational speaker Vivian Greene once said, “Life isn’t about waiting for the storm to pass.
+It’s about learning to dance in the rain.”
+We just need to go on dancing no matter how we feel or what the circumstances are.
 Movement is a key ingredient to finding JOY.

-I like the quotation from The Ugly Duckling, a children's story by Hans Christian Andersen: "Never lose hope, for even the smallest of hearts can find their place in this world."
-My small heart has been adorned with acceptance, kindness and grace, and I can thank all the difficulties I've experienced for this wisdom.
-I've found JOY for myself, and I am helping others to find it.
-I hope my story has encouraged and inspired you to enjoy lovely light living in your own personal way.
+I like the quotation from The Ugly Duckling, a children's story by Hans Christian Andersen: “Never lose hope, for even the smallest of hearts can find their place in this world.”
+My heart has been adorned with acceptance, kindness and grace, and I can thank all the difficulties I’ve experienced for providing this wisdom.
+I’ve found JOY for myself, and I am helping others to find it.
+I hope my story encourages and inspires you to enjoy lovely, light living in your own personal way.

 My Purpose